revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ---
 26. State True or False: "Comments are always required in the code.
 Without comments the code will not run".
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
-- a) True
+a) True
-- b) False
+b) False
 <details><summary> <b>Show Answer</b> </summary>

 option is b) False.

 <details><summary> <b>Explanation</b> </summary>

-  > Comments are used to make the code easy to understand.
-It is not mandatory to use comments while writing program.
+  > Comments are used in the code for easy understanding.
+It is not mandatory to use comments while writing any program.

   </details>
   </details>